computoms/computoms.github.io/sources/_posts/2019-04-30-data-storage-electronic-components.md

 Electronic components form the basis of computers and how data is processed and stored.
 Here are a few of the most used electronic components.

+## Capacitors

+A capacitor is a pair of metal plates that is used to store an electric charge.
+The metal plates are separated by an oxide (= non conductive material) and are usually rolled together in a cylinder to gain space.
+It acts similarly to a battery, can be charged and discharged.
+But unlike batteries which use a chemical reaction to store electrical energy, the capacitor directly uses the electrons and keeps them on one of the metal plates while the other one is depleted (electrons are removed).

+Here is its schematic symbol

+{% include figure.html image="images/posts/04_Capacitor.png" caption="Capactior symbol." width="200px" %}

+One of its advantages is that it can be charged and discharged very fast; as compared for example to a battery.
+Capacitors are heavily used in electronics boards when filtering electronic signals for example.
+They are also used in computer memories, as we'll see in the next post.

 ## Transistors

 The transistor is the most important electronic component for electronics and computers.
 It forms the basis of almost all logic operations on data and is also used for storing data (for example, in SRAM memories).